On the density of systems of non-linear spatially homogeneous SPDEs: Strict positivity of the density

-\section{Proof of Theorem \ref{tdim1}}
+\subsection{Proof of Theorem \ref{tdim1}}

 The existence and smoothness of the density follows from \cite[Theorem 6.2]{Nualart:07}.
 Hence, we only need to prove the strict positivity.
-For this, one applies Theorem \ref{tm1} as in Theorem \ref{maint0}(b) taking $\Sigma=\R$.
-In this case, in order to prove hypothesis (i) of Theorem \ref{tm1}, one proceeds as in Theorem \ref{maint0}(b), using hypotheses {\bf (H1)}, {\bf (H2)}, and (\ref{reg}), to show that for all $p>1$,
+For this, one applies Theorem \ref{tm1} as in Theorem \ref{maintt} taking $\Sigma=\R$.
+In this case, in order to prove hypothesis (i), one proceeds as in Theorem \ref{maintt}, using hypotheses {\bf (H1)}, to show that for all $p>1$,